Pure-Form/Pure-Form/docs/legal-source/terms-of-service.md

 ## Intellectual Property

 ### Our Rights
-- All App content, features, and functionality are owned by Pure Life
+- All App content, features, and functionality are owned by Pure Form
 - Trademarks, logos, and service marks are our property
 - You may not copy, modify, or reverse engineer the App